 What is an ambulatory ECG?

-This is a simple recording of your heartbeat that requires you to wear a small monitor home for 24 or 48 hours.
+This is a simple recording of your heartbeat that requires you to wear a small monitor for 24 to 48 hours as an outpatient.

 Why do I need to have this test?

-Your doctor has requested that you have this simple non-invasive test in order to monitor every heartbeat for 24 or 48 hours.
+Your doctor has requested that you have this simple, non-invasive test to monitor every heartbeat for 24 or 48 hours.

 Preparing for the test